Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageWarehouse.md

 3. Check the stock allocation values displayed.
 These values are the result of the calculations configured in the stock allocation table and are transferred to the *PIM* product and, via *Omni-Channel*, to the corresponding sales channel.

     > [Info] Bear in mind that product bundles are not actually kept in stock as a single material, since they are a grouping of two or more individual products.
-For stock allocation purposes, this means that the calculated stock value displayed for product bundles in the *PIM* module is the result of the stock allocation of the individual products included in the bundle but rounded down: if there are 3 materials in stock left and a bundle contains 2 of them, the bundle stock is 1, and not 2.
+For stock allocation purposes, this means that the calculated stock value displayed for product bundles in the *PIM* module is the result of the stock allocation of the individual products included in the bundle, but rounded down: if there are 3 materials in stock left and a bundle contains 2 of them, the bundle stock is 1, and not 2.

 [comment]: <> (Julian: Stimmt das so?)